Skip to content

 Approved Uses of Funds

-The purchase of native plants and/or seeds are the only costs eligible for this type of project.
+The purchase of native seeds and/or live native plants are the ONLY costs eligible for this type of project.
 Plants must be installed in the ground and not in containers.
 Plants/seeds may be used to establish a new planting or to enhance an existing native planting.

 Eligibility for In-Kind Credit or Professional Maintenance Funds